-WHERE TO STAY IN ANTALYA
+WHERE TO STAY IN ANTALYA?

 Before I booked my stay in Antalya, I had some clear guidelines with regard to what I would like to do there.
-I wanted to be in a city centre and I also wanted an easy access to the beach.
-Often, it’s difficult to reconcile these two requirements, especially in big cities like Antalya.
+I wanted to be in the city centre and I also wanted an easy access to the beach.
+Often, it’s difficult to reconcile these two requirements, especially in big cities, like Antalya.
 But, I was prepared to make an effort.
 The problem was that I didn’t know where to start.

 Many people, when they say that they are “going to Antalya”, consider all resorts from Kemer to Belek as Antalya.
 In other words, everything up to 50km along the coast, each side of Antalya.
 This additionally complicates things and it makes your decision where to stay more difficult.

 So, I read a lot of articles and travel blogs on the internet, in order to get an idea of how things work in Antalya.
 But, none of the articles that I read provided me with the crystal clear picture of what I should do.
 Additionally, most travel blogs that I read were sponsored and rubbish.
 For example, one very popular travel blog started well and it was initially presented as a personal experience.
 Then, the writer started to list “10 best places where to stay in Antalya”.

 But, how can anyone stay in 10 different places at the same time, to be able to recommend all 10 of them?
 Perhaps, they’ve already been to Antalya 10 times in the past, although I doubt.

 When you read such posts, you realise that they are not the best places to stay, rather they are 10 places that pay money for promotion in that particular website.
 In fact, they could be good places, although there is always an element of suspicion, especially when you know that the recommendation is not based on someone’s personal experience.

 Also, different people have different desires and different expectations.
 So, my suggestion is that you carefully consider your preferences and you decide what works for you best.